gantry/docs-old/Docs/joomla/basics/installation.md

 Setting the Gantry Template as Default
 --------------------------------------

 If you are using the Gantry template, you will want to set it as the default template so it loads on the front end.
-Go to **Extensions → Template Manager**, select the **gantry** checkbox, and click **Default** in the button toolbar.
+Go to **Extensions → Template Manager**, select the **Gantry** checkbox, and click **Default** in the button toolbar.

 ![](assets/install-template-default.jpg)